dematerializer/unicode-emoji-data/README.md

 - no heavy weight [image files or spritesheets](https://github.com/iamcal/emoji-data) or annotations included
 - internationalized emoji annotations (text-to-speech descriptions and keywords) with extensions provided by the community are available via the unicode  [CLDR](http://cldr.unicode.org/) standard compliant [unicode-emoji-annotations (coming soon)](TODO) module

-This project has the aim of providing emoji data preserved with respect to the original source as closely as possible, retaining concepts and naming conventions of the original specification ([Unicode® Technical Report #51 - UNICODE EMOJI](http://www.unicode.org/reports/tr51/)) while providing all information in a single carefully designed JSON structure.
+This project aims to preserve emoji data with respect to the original source as closely as possible, retaining concepts and naming conventions of the specification where possible while providing all information in a single carefully designed JSON structure.

 Keep in mind that this library adheres to the unicode standard **proposal**.
-In reality, vendors implement their support for displaying emoji characters very differently.
-It is not the scope of this module to dictate or encourage any specific choice of emoji presentation style (especially the use of explicit variation selectors) in order to achieve support for a specific vendor.
-Do not expect the output you get from using the code point sequences provided by this library when displaying emoji characters to be perfectly compatible with all platforms or systems.
+In reality, vendors implement their support for displaying emoji characters slightly different from one another.
+It is not the scope of this module to encourage a specific choice of emoji presentation style (especially the use of explicit variation selectors) in order to achieve compatibility with a specific vendor.
+When displaying emoji characters, do not expect the output you get from using the code point sequences provided by this library  to be perfectly compatible with all platforms or systems.

 ## API